 The good news is that you don’t have to be an accountant or a financial planner to negotiate in the world of business finance.
-Here are some business finance terms and definitions that will help you find your way to successful small business funding.
+Here are some business terms and finance terms that will help you find your way to successful small business funding.

 Accounts payable is a business finance 101 term.
 This represents your small business’s obligations to pay debts owed to lenders, suppliers, and creditors.
 Sometimes referred to as A/P or AP for short, accounts payable can be short or long term depending upon the type of credit provided to the business by the lender.

 Also known as A/R (or AR, good guess), accounts receivables is another business finance 101 term that means the money owed to your small business by others for goods or services rendered.
 These accounts are labeled as assets because they represent a legal obligation for the customer to pay you cash for their short-term debt.

 The accrual basis of accounting is an accounting method of recording income when it’s actually earned and expenses when they actually occur.
 Accrual basis accounting is the most common approach used by larger businesses to record and maintain financial transactions.

 A business finance term and definition referring to expenses that have been incurred but haven’t yet been recorded in the business books.
 Wages and payroll taxes are common examples.